 Lauretta Bender (1897-1987) was a Jewish-American pediatric neuropsychiatrist and a major human-experimentation empty-suit quack.
 She began working at New York City’s Bellevue Hospital in 1930 and, in 1934, was awarded the position of senior psychiatrist at the Children’s Psychiatric Division, a position she held for 21 years.

 Most of her “work” was in diagnosing mental disorders in children.
 Most of her victims involved abandoned children or children whose parents elected to institutionalize them.
+She was considered one of the leading mental illness “scientists” of her time.

-Bender was a forerunner in proposing that childhood disorders were not always due to a poor up-bringing.
 The majority of the children at Bellevue were African American.
 She made it quite clear that she felt that African-Americans were best characterized by their “capacity for laziness” and “ability to dance,” both of which, she said, were features of the “specific brain impulses” of African-Americans.

 Bender’s favorite “diagnosis” was “childhood schizophrenia.”
 After these children were abandoned and institutionalized, empty suit “Dr”.
 Bender noticed they experienced depression that, of course, required “treatment.”